xts2002/demo-ci/README.md

         run: mvn test # Executes the testing framework
 ```

-This file will activate and set up GitHub Actions to -- every time a `push` or `pull_request` event on this repository main brach -- run three jobs:
+Every time a `push` or `pull_request` event occurs on this repository `main` branch, this configuration file configures GitHub Actions to:

 - checkout the source code;
-- build the sources;
+- build the source;
 - execute the testing framework.

 #### Step 3